AkremHub/RepData_PeerAssessment1/PA1_template.md

 The filling of the missing data is slightly change the histogram however the median and the mean do not change that much.

-3.Create a new dataset that is equal to the original dataset but with the missing data filled in.

 ## Are there differences in activity patterns between weekdays and weekends?